lethalazo/adorbx/README.md

 # Adorbx
-Repo for the Adorbx app source files (Apache Cordova and Android) [Get it on Play Store](http://bit.ly/arxizadorbx)
+Repo for the Adorbx app source files.

+[Get it on Play Store](http://bit.ly/arxizadorbx)

 *Arxiz, Arsalan Azmi 2018*